pedrochitarra/read-serial-port/README.md

-# Simple server
+# Read Serial port
-Simple node express app
+Simple node express app to communicate with USB devices and read data from them.